Spore Testing FAQ

 Yes.
 Our test strips are rated for use in both gravity and pre-vacuum sterilizers and for steam temperatures up to 132°C (270° F)

-Test kits should be mailed back as soon as possible, ideally the same day the test is run in your sterilizer.
+Spore tests should be mailed back as soon as possible, ideally the same day they are sterilized.

 The make, model, and serial number should be printed on the back or side of the sterilizer, usually near the power cord.
 It may also be found on the inner surface of the sterilizer, behind the door.